pingcap/docs/dev/tidb-in-kubernetes/maintain/lightning.md

 5. Diagnose the lightning following the [troubleshooting guide](/how-to/troubleshoot/tidb-lightning.md#tidb-lightning-troubleshooting).

-## Destroy TiDB Lighting
+## Destroy TiDB Lightning

-Currently, TiDB Lighting can only restore data offline.
+Currently, TiDB Lightning can only restore data offline.
 When the restoration finishes and the TiDB cluster needs to provide service for applications, the TiDB Lightning should be deleted to save cost.

 * tikv-importer can be deleted by setting `importer.create` to `false` in `values.yaml` of the TiDB cluster chart.
 And then run `helm upgrade <tidb-cluster-release-name> pingcap/tidb-cluster -f values.yaml`.